Using primary indexes

 - How to choose primary index columns

 - Using partitions with primary indexes

 Firebolt uses primary indexes to physically sort data into the Firebolt File Format (F3).
 The index also colocates similar values, which allows data to be pruned at query runtime.
 When you query a table, rather than scanning the whole data set, Firebolt uses the table’s index to prune the data.
 Unnecessary ranges of data are never loaded from disk.
 Firebolt reads only the relevant ranges of data to produce query results.

 Primary indexes in Firebolt are a type of sparse index.
 Unlike a dense index that maps every search key value in a file, a sparse index is a smaller construct that holds only one entry per data block (a compressed range of rows).
 By using the primary index to read a much smaller and highly compressed range of data from F3 into the engine cache at query runtime, Firebolt produces query results much faster with less disk I/O.

 The video below explains sparse indexing.
 Eldad Farkash is the CEO of Firebolt.

 To define a primary index, you use the

 PRIMARY INDEX clause within a

 CREATE TABLE statement.
-A primary index is required for each fact table and optional for each dimension table.
-Although they are optional for dimension tables, we strongly recommend them.
+Although they are optional, we strongly recommend them.